kslat3r/async-js-old-and-new/PITCHME.md

 ### How does this work?

+---?image=assets/image/problem.jpg

+## The problem

 ---

-### Another analogy
+### Analogy

+* You are organising a birthday party for your wife.
-* Imagine the bad friend you invite to your party: you can’t rely them to show up on time, so you start the party without them.
+* You have a friend who is always late and you can’t rely them to show up on time.
+* So you start the party without them!
 * But what if your friend is bringing the drinks?
-We might have to wait!
+We might have to wait before we can start!

----?image=assets/image/problem.jpg

-## The problem

 ---